Montblanc Metamorphosis Collection Villeret transformer watch

-In its normal layout, the watch features a “lone” hour hand sub-dial at 12 o’clock, a retrograde minute hand that travels from 8 o’clock to 4 o’clock and back, and the third sub-dial with a hand indicator displays current date.
+In its normal layout, the watch features a “lone” hour hand sub-dial at 12 o’clock, a retrograde minute hand that travels from 8 o’clock to 4 o’clock and back, and the third sub-dial with a hand indicator displays the current date.

-Sliding the lever on the left side of the case from 10 to 8 o’clock, one can transform the watch into a chronograph with hour and minute totalizers at 12 and 6 o’clock respectively.
-After the slide is moved to the new position, the watch takes about 15 seconds to open, slide under one another and finally hide behind the dial two wings at 12 o’clock and four wings at 6 o’clock while lifting a new sub-dial disc that eventually “swallows” the date hand.
+Sliding the lever on the left side of the case from 10 to 8 o’clock, one can transform the watch into a chronograph with the hour and minute totalizers at 12 and 6 o’clock respectively.
+After the slide is moved to the new position, the dial takes about 15 seconds to open, slide under one another and finally hide behind the dial two wings at 12 o’clock and four wings at 6 o’clock while lifting a new sub-dial disc that eventually “swallows” the date hand.

 Photos: Montblanc

-Montblanc Metamorphosis watch specification
+Montblanc Metamorphosis specification

-Movement: Minerva Kaliber 16-29, hand-wound, 18,000 vph twin barrels
+Movement: Minerva Kaliber 16-29, hand-wound, 18,000 vph, twin barrels, in-house, Swiss Made

 Complications: Chronograph, date, dial transformation

-Power reserve: N/A
+Power reserve: 55 hours

-Transparent case back: Yes, sapphire case back
+Transparent back: Yes, sapphire

 Dial: Black, three-dimensional